fal-works/p5-scaler/README.md

 import * as p5s from "@fal-works/p5-scaler";
 ```

-If you're on instance mode, be sure to associate the scaler object with the `p5` instance by calling the method `setP5Instance()`.
+If on instance mode, be sure to associate the scaler object with `p5` instance by calling `setP5Instance()` method.